nkcr/WebIndex/lib/HTML extraction/README.md

 # HTML extractor

-## Feature
+## Features

-Extract an HTML file to blocks corresponding to HTML blocks.
+Extracts an HTML file to blocks corresponding to HTML blocks.
 Formatting blocks are not considered as block.
 For example :

 ```html